LSHBloom: Memory-efficient, Extreme-scale Document Deduplication: Background

-Just how to define duplication is a subtle question.
-For example, one could stipulate simply that two documents must be byte-for-byte identical: equivalent to setting $S$ to measure byte overlap and $T$ = 1.0 above.
-However, this definition may exclude many document pairs that we would like to consider duplicates due to great similarity in their token distributions or semantic content, as are encountered frequently in practical text ingestion pipelines.
+The choice of similarity function, $S$, is crucial for maximizing join fidelity.
+For example, one could simply stipulate that two documents must be byte-for-byte identical.
+However, this definition may exclude many document pairs that are not exact matches, but have high overlap in their content, as are encountered frequently in practical text ingestion pipelines.
 For example, the same document may be available from two separate venues (say, a pre-print on Arxiv and a camera-ready conference publication) that differ only slightly due to editorial decisions.
-When web-scraping text or obtaining articles from publishers, text data may be obtained in varied formats (e.g., HTML, PDF, XML), and various format-specific text parsing pipelines tend to induce small differences even when applied to the same underlying document.
-Even simply parsing two PDFs of the same document introduces complications---for instance, the choice of PDF parser may be influenced by the document's origin, publisher, or language.
+Also, when web-scraping text or obtaining articles from publishers, text data may be obtained in varied formats (e.g., HTML, PDF, XML), and the appropriate format-specific text parsing pipelines will produce small differences in raw text content even when applied to the same underlying document.
 PDF parsers that rely on optical character recognition (OCR) can also introduce artifacts that render exact matching woefully ineffective.

-For these reasons, many deduplication techniques choose to take a \enquote{fuzzy} perspective on duplication, allowing for minor differences between items in duplicate pairs.
-One way to do this is to alter one's choice of similarity metric to encapsulate a broader semantic notion of similarity.
-This is common in so-called semantic deduplication techniques such as SemDeDup~\cite{abbas2023semdedup}, which employ embeddings from pre-trained language models to identify semantically similar text data.
-Unfortunately, these techniques require training language models and performing inference on each data point before clustering similar items to identify duplicates, which is prohibitively expensive in the extreme-scale regime with billions of documents.
-It is more efficient to instead establish a similarity metric based on the raw text content of each document.
+As a result, properly deduplicating text data requires adopting approximate similarity measures that are robust to minor aberrations.